Google Tag Manager

 Please allow about an hour and a half to complete the training.

-Faculty and Staff | Using schedule builder on behalf of student
+Faculty and staff member | Using schedule builder on behalf of student

 Faculty and staff must act on behalf of students when using Schedule Builder.
 As there is no general view in Schedule Builder, the platform should not be used for enrollment monitoring purposes.
 To monitor enrollment, faculty and staff can use any of the following: Class Roster, Class Search, and/or Enrollment Management Dashboards.

-Troubleshooting Resources and Video Tutorials
+Troubleshooting Resources

 For Technical Assistance: